 For many, navigating the necessary paperwork to start self-direction seems daunting.
 But it doesn’t have to be.
 Here at GT, we combine our person-first approach and intuitive technology with our extensive healthcare knowledge to inform how we train our teams.”– Jeremy Gump

 Moving GT’s Mission Forward

-Megan, Cindy, and Jeremy join Michael Murray and Patrick Hoelscher on the team.
-Along with Holly, this six-person powerhouse of a team will live out GT’s values of self-determination, professionalism, integrity, community, excellence, and respect.
+Megan and Jeremy join Michael Murray and Patrick Hoelscher on the team.
+Along with Holly, this five-person powerhouse of a team will live out GT’s values of self-determination, professionalism, integrity, community, excellence, and respect.
 All with a single goal: to help everyone live a life of their choosing, regardless of age or ability.